-- Photoionization detector (PID) with an 11.7 electron volt (eV) lamp or organic vapor analyzer (OVA) to monitor for VOCs (calibrated, operated, and maintained by Parsons ES), - Combustible gas indicator to measure the concentration of combustible gases or vapors such as methane (calibrated, operated, and maintained by Parsons ES); - MINICAM to detect the presence of mustard and lewisite (calibrated, operated, and maintained by ERDEC); and
+- Photoionization detector (PID) with an 11.7 electron volt (eV) lamp or organic vapor analyzer (OVA) to monitor for VOCs (calibrated, operated, and maintained by Parsons ES); - Combustible gas indicator to measure the concentration of combustible gases or vapors such as methane (calibrated, operated, and maintained by Parsons ES); - MINICAM to detect the presence of mustard and lewisite (calibrated, operated, and maintained by ERDEC); and

-- Detection tubes to detect the presence of phosgene and chloropicrin (used by Parsons ES). - 3.2.2 Air monitoring using the PID/OVA^{∞} will be accomplished at the following times: - When a different type of field activity begins; - When intrusive work begins on a different portion of the site; - After each 2-foot hand auger interval (to be completed prior to drilling); - After each 2-foot drilling interval; and - Once each hour during drilling activities.
+- Detection tubes to detect the presence of phosgene and chloropicrin (used by Parsons ES). - 3.2.2 Air monitoring using the PID/OVA® will be accomplished at the following times: - When a different type of field activity begins; - When intrusive work begins on a different portion of the site; - After each 2-foot drilling interval (down to 15 ft); - After each 2-foot drilling interval; and - Once each hour during drilling activities.